YannGueguen1/Pacman/README.md

 # <div>PacMan Game</div>
-This is a factory for making PacMen and see them move around the page.
+This is a factory for making PacMen and seeing them move around the page

 # <div>How To Run</div>
 Press the button "Add PacMan" to add a PacMan onto the page